projectara/greybus-spec/source/bridged_phy.rst

     1        bits per word mask   4       Number          Bits per word mask of the SPI master
     =======  ==================   ======  ==========      ===========================

-Greybus SPI Protocol Number of Chip selects Operation
+Greybus SPI Protocol Number of Chip Selects Operation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Greybus SPI Number of Chip selects allows the AP to determine the maximum number of chip select pins supported by SPI master.
+The Greybus SPI number of chip selects operation allows the AP to determine the maximum number of chip select pins supported by SPI master.

-Greybus SPI Protocol Number of Chip selects Request
+Greybus SPI Protocol Number of Chip Selects Request
 """""""""""""""""""""""""""""""""""""""""""""""""""

 The Greybus SPI number of chip selects request contains no data beyond the SPI message header.

-Greybus SPI Protocol Number of Chip selects Response
+Greybus SPI Protocol Number of Chip Selects Response
 """"""""""""""""""""""""""""""""""""""""""""""""""""

-The Greybus SPI number of chip selects response contains the status byte and a two-byte value whose bits represent maximum number of chip select pins supported by SPI master.
+The Greybus SPI number of chip selects response contains the status byte and the maximum number of chip select pins supported by the SPI master.

     =======  ======================   ======  ==========      ===========================
     Offset   Field                    Size    Value           Description